Radionuclides · 2024

 +Is there Combined Radium in St George, UT tap water?

-Yes — St George, UT's 2024 Consumer Confidence Report lists Combined Radium at 2.6 pCi/L. St George, UT's 2024 report shows Combined Radium detected, but the EPA has not set an enforceable federal limit for it.
+Yes — St George, UT's 2024 Consumer Confidence Report lists Combined Radium at 2.6 pCi/L. St George, UT's 2024 Combined Radium measurement is below the federal limit of 0 pCi/L (MCLG).

 +What's the federal limit for Combined Radium in drinking water?